When and how should I feed my fish?

 Changes in temperature have a big effect on fish appetites e.g. a drop from 12 C to 10 C may put fish off their food whereas a rise from 8 C to 10 C may encourage them to look for food.
 Keep an eye on forecasts and avoid feeding if colder weather is due.

 Even when spring arrives, feed only lightly until the weather is reliably warmer.
 Special foods are available that are more readily digested in cool weather.
 Follow the manufacturer’s recommendations on when to feed, and use a pool thermometer if necessary, to monitor water temperature.

 Feeding during the milder days of autumn can help to build fish up for their winter “down time”, and feeding in the warmer days of spring will help them to recover from the winter.

 In the autumn, when really cold weather finally arrives, it is best to stop feeding altogether.
 Only start feeding again when temperatures rise reliably above 10 degrees C in the spring.
 Feeding during short mild spells in the middle of winter can hinder rather than help fish, as they can use up energy continuing to look for food after the mild spell has ended.
 They can usually find a little natural food in these brief breaks from winter.

 As the temperatures rise, fish appetites will increase.
 In spring and early summer any biological filter system will still be recovering from the winter.
 It is best to increase feeding quantities gradually so that the filter and pond organisms can adapt to dealing with the increasing amounts of fish waste.

-In heatwaves (30+ degrees C air temperatures) reduce the amount of food.
-These high temperatures are stressful to fish, and pool oxygen levels will be lower.
+Fish will eat more in the summer.
+However, in heatwaves (30+ degrees C air temperatures) reduce the amount of food.
+Very high temperatures are stressful to fish, and pool oxygen levels will be lower.

 When and how much to feed